emra527/cogs121-sp19/milestone1.md

 3. Reframe the subject matter (art museums -> national parks/amusement parks/tourist spots/theatre performances) if needed
 to capture a different type of audience.

-The important idea is that we focus on the concept of making a trip to public places where you can easily get lost more interactive and easy to access.
-It wouldn't particularly focus on just the wayfinding; it would include relevant information to make the trip as seamless as possible.
+The important idea is that we focus on the concept of making a trip to public places  more interactive and easy to access.
+It wouldn't particularly focus on wayfinding; it would be a beneficial addition to a trip to aid learning and make the educator's typically stressful job at a field trip much easier to handle.
 ## Storyboards and paper prototypes
 (Links go here)